kartik-v/yii2-password/README.md

 7. Minimum number of upper space characters
 8. Minimum number of numeric / digit characters
 9. Minimum number of special characters
+10. Whether password is compromised and part of [Have I Been Pwned](https://haveibeenpwned.com/) lists.

 Other features: